aherlihy/linearfn/README.md

  > **Built-in containers** like `List`, `Option`, and `Vector` are supported out-of-the-box.
 When returned from a linear function, `List[Restricted[T, D]]` is automatically lifted into `Restricted[List[T], D]`.
 This is handled by match types in `LinearFnBase.scala` and works at arbitrary nesting depths (`List[List[Restricted[T, D]]]`, etc.).
- Implicit conversions won't help here because the linearity match types will fail before implicits are considered.

  > **User-defined containers** can be made liftable by:
- > 1. Implementing the `Liftable[F[_]]` trait for your container type
+ > 1. Implementing the `Liftable[F[_]]` functor trait for your container type
  > 2. Calling `.lift` when returning wrapped Restricted values

+ > Implicit conversions won't help here because the linearity match types will fail before implicits are considered.
  >
  > Example:
  > ```scala